• Skip to primary navigation

 A Super Moist Chocolate Cake Recipe for Chocolate Lovers

-Why We Love This Devil’s Food Cake Recipe
+Why You'll Love This Devil's Food Cake Recipe

-• As you can see it’s SO moist it looks like a boxed cake
+• As you can see, it's so incredibly moist that it looks like a boxed cake

-• You can use one bowl and a whisk to stir all the ingredients together
+• You can use one bowl and a whisk all the ingredients together

 • It's the quickest chocolate cake recipe I've ever made

-• Espresso and Dutch process cocoa give it the acidity it needs for extra lift
+• Dutch process cocoa gives it the acidity it needs for extra lift

 • It's so delicious it doesn't need any icing (really)